Pearl: A Multimodal Culturally-Aware Arabic Instruction Dataset: Our Datasets

 \subsection{\ourdataset Benchmarking Data}

-\textbf{\ourdataset Benchmark.} The \ourdataset benchmark is composed of $6,867$ high-quality Q\&A pairs, carefully selected through a rigorous two-stage human evaluation process from an initial set of $11$K pairs drawn from our larger corpus of $309$K pairs.
-Specifically designed for model evaluation, \ourdataset includes $5,310$ \textit{closed-form} multiple-choice and True/False questions focused on recognition and interpretation of culturally relevant visual information.
-This component evaluates LVLMs' fundamental accuracy and factual correctness, providing a reliable baseline to assess their foundational cultural knowledge.
-Additionally, the benchmark contains $1,557$ \textit{open-ended} questions that require deeper engagement, such as \textit{hypothesis testing, causal analysis, scenario completion}, and \textit{role-playing}.
-These open-ended tasks assess LVLMs' depth of cultural comprehension, requiring models not merely to recall cultural facts but also to generate nuanced explanations, reason through scenarios, and contextualize cultural elements within coherent, culturally informed narratives.
+\textbf{\ourdataset Benchmark.} The \ourdataset benchmark is composed of~$6,301$ high-quality Q\&A pairs, carefully selected through a rigorous two-stage human evaluation process from an initial set of $16$K pairs drawn from our larger corpus of $309$K pairs.
+Specifically designed for model evaluation, \ourdataset includes $4,832$ \textit{closed-form} multiple-choice and True/False questions focused on recognition and interpretation of culturally relevant visual information.
+This component evaluates LVLMs' fundamental accuracy and factual correctness, providing a reliable baseline to assess their foundational Arabic cultural knowledge.
+Additionally, the benchmark contains $1,469$ \textit{open-ended} questions that require deeper engagement, such as \textit{hypothesis testing, causal analysis, scenario completion}, and \textit{role-playing}.
+These 11 different open-ended question types, as detailed in Table~\ref{tab:question_types}, assess LVLMs' depth of cultural comprehension, requiring models not merely to recall cultural facts but also to generate nuanced explanations, reason through scenarios, and contextualize cultural elements within coherent, culturally informed narratives.

-\textbf{\pearlt.} A streamlined subset comprising $500$ Q\&A pairs (400 closed-form and 100 open-ended questions), from the Pearl benchmark to facilitate efficient evaluation of proprietary models and minimize costly API usage.
+\textbf{\pearlt.} A streamlined subset comprising $893$ Q\&A pairs (591 closed-form and 302 open-ended questions), \pearlt is randomly sampled from Pearl while maintaining a balance of question types and countries.
+It is designed to facilitate efficient evaluation of proprietary models and minimize costly API usage.